12 Top-Rated Tourist Attractions in Monterrey, Mexico

 Address: Juan Zuazua 1100, Centro, 64000 Monterrey, NL

-One of the most pleasant walks in Monterrey is along the spectacular Santa Lucia Riverwalk (Paseo Santa Lucía), a man-made river that stretches nearly three kilometers across the city connecting the Macroplaza to Fundidora Park.
+One of the most pleasant walks in Monterrey is along the spectacular Santa Lucia Riverwalk (Paseo Santa Lucía), a man-made river that opened in 2007 and which stretches nearly three kilometers across the city, connecting the Macroplaza to Fundidora Park.
 Along the way, you'll discover numerous interesting sculptures (including a genuine Canadian Inukshuk, a stone landmark or cairn), fountains, and other architectural highlights as the river meanders through the pleasant parkland along its riverbanks.
-A fun way to experience the riverwalk is to stroll to Fundidora Park and explore its attractions before heading back to Macroplaza by boat.
-Fundidora's highlights include a number of fun attractions for kids, including playgrounds, an ice rink, and Sesame Street Park, a theme park based upon the popular TV show.
-It's also home to the CONARTE art center.

-Address: Avenida Fundidora y Adolfo Prieto S/N, Parque Fundidora, 64010 Monterrey, NL
+Address: Avenida Fundidora y Adolfo Prieto S/N, Parque Fundidora, 64010 Monterrey

 Address: Calle Doctor José Ma.
 Coss 445, Centro, 64000 Monterrey, NL

-Address: Carretera a Villa de García S/N, Parque Grutas de García, Santiago, NL
+Address: Carretera a Villa de García S/N, Parque Grutas de García, Santiago

 Address: Av Roberto Garza Sada 1000, Carrizalejo, 66254 San Pedro Garza García, NL